 print(f"Inference failed for user {futures[future]}: {e}")

-Structured output: Defining the exact JSON schema in the system prompt + using a typed dataclass on the output means the Decision Plane's output is always structured, always storable, and always auditable.
+read_pending_rowsexcludes users already in the results table for that execution date.
+Safe to retry partial failures without re-billing for completed rows. - Structured output: defining the exact JSON schema in the system prompt + a typed dataclass on the output means the Decision Plane's output is always structured, storable, and auditable.

 Cost-Tiered Model Selection